 Rather than looking for harsh scrubs, you’ll want to focus on alpha and beta hydroxy acids (AHAs and BHAs).
 Glycolic acid is the most common type of AHA, and salicylic acid is a prominent BHA.

 Both work by removing the top layer of your skin.
 In theory, this can improve the appearance of wrinkles and age spots, all while cleansing pores and making your skin softer.
 You’ll find that BHAs are more widely available on the market, and in some cases, they’re more affordable too!

 Consider First Aid Beauty’s FAB Skin Lab Resurfacing Liquid AHA 10% or Clean and Clear Triple Cleanse Exfoliating Scrub.
 Exfoliating products should be used once or twice a week.

 A skin brush can provide similar exfoliating benefits as AHAs and BHAs by removing excess dead skin cells.
 The key, though, is to use it only once a week so you don’t cause irritation.
 You’ll also want to use your skin brush on alternating days from AHA or BHA exfoliators.

 Depending on your needs and budget, there are a variety of skin brushes available.
-You can opt for a whole electric-based system from Clarisonic, or you can use a more affordable hand-held brush, such as Dermalogica’s Exfoliating Face Brush.
+You can opt for a whole electric-based system from Clarisonic, or you can use a more affordable hand-held brush.
 Both types of brushes can be used with your daily cleanser.

 Retinoids may be helpful for stubborn cases of acne by helping to unplug pores.
 This process can also make other OTC products more effective, because they’ll be better able to enter the follicle.